Tutorial

 This section provides a tutorial on how to use the AtomPacker package to pack nanoparticle atoms inside a target supramolecular cage.
 For detailed reference documentation of the functions and classes contained in the package, see the API reference.

-For this tutorial, we will use the ZOCXOH cage structure from the ZOCXOH.pdb file.
+In this example, we will use the ZOCXOH cage structure from the ZOCXOH.pdb file.

-First of all, import AtomPacker package on Python and create a AtomPacker.Cage object.
+First, import AtomPacker package on Python and create a AtomPacker.Cage object:

 >>> import AtomPacker